WW92030-STORAGE/WITNESS_CLONE_II/README.md

 # TO DO 【IN NO PARTICULAR ORDER】

-- Implement the random puzzle generator.
+- Make the Python version.
-- Implement the autosolver
+- Make the game interface.

 ---